ahuggel/pentomino/README.md

 ## Algorithm and design

-The program uses a slightly optimized (see below) brute-force approach, which is implemented as a straighforward recursive algorithm, to find all solutions.
+The program uses a somewhat optimized (see below) brute-force approach, which is implemented as a straighforward recursive algorithm, to find all solutions.
 It consists of a game board and a list of pieces.
 Each piece has a list of all the positions where it can be placed on the board, and a pointer to its current position in that list.
+Positions and the game board are implemented as arrays of 6 integers each, and individual bits in these integer arrays are set to occupy basic squares.
+The go() function is called 1,277,173 times while the program finds all solutions.

 ```c
 /********************************************************/